jia-von/jia-von/README.md

 - [x] Chapter 26: Shifting to Clouds and Containers
 - [x] Chapter 27: Deploying Linux to the Public Cloud
 - [ ] Chapter 28: Automating Apps and Infrastructure with Ansible
+- [ ] Chapter 29: Deploying Applications as Containers with Kubernetes

 #### Software Defined Radio 📻
 - [x] Building ADS-B Aircraft RADAR